32nd Infantry Regiment (United States): Global War on Terrorism

 In 2009, the 1st Battalion, 32nd Infantry Regiment deployed to Kunar Province, Afghanistan in support of Operation Enduring Freedom under the command of Regional Command East of the International Security Assistance Force.
 The battalion was detached from 3rd Brigade Combat Team, 10th Mountain Division to support the 1st Infantry Division and later Task Force Mountain Warrior of the 4th Brigade Combat Team, 4th Infantry Division.
 The battalion conducted mounted and dismounted operations in Kunar Province and responded to enemy movement and activity in nearby Nuristan Province.
 However, the Battalion was not whole.
 Bravo Company was assigned to deploy with 3rd Squadron, 71st Cavalry Regiment, and was detached and separate from the rest of the battalion for the deployment.
 Bravo Company operated in Logar Province.
 The battalion redeployed to the United States in the winter of 2010, returning to Fort Drum and their higher headquarters.
 During this deployment, the battalion received the Valorous Unit Award—the Army's second highest unit decoration—for actions during the Battle of Barge-Matal.

 In March 2011, the 1st Battalion, 32nd Infantry again deployed as part of 3rd Brigade Combat Team, 10th Mountain Division, this time to Kandahar Province, southern Afghanistan, in support of Operation Enduring Freedom XI-XII under the command of Lieutenant Colonel (later Colonel) Kenneth J. Mintz.
 The battalion was a battle space owner in the western portion of the Zhari District, replacing the 2nd Battalion, 502nd Infantry Regiment of the 101st Airborne Division.
 The battalion's area of operations included the villages of Nalgham and Sangsar, the spiritual heartland of the Taliban and the hometown of the Taliban's founder, Mullah Omar.
-Throughout the deployment, the battalion was headquartered at Forward Operations Base (FOB) Howz-e-Madad located on the north side of Highway 1, with Alpha Company at Combat Outpost (COP) Ahmed Khan, Bravo Company at COP Sangsar, Charlie Company at COP Nalgham, and Delta Company at COP Zarif Khel.
+Throughout the deployment, the battalion was headquartered at Forward Operations Base (FOB) Howz-e-Madad located on the north side of Highway 1, with Attack Company at Combat Outpost (COP) Ahmed Khan, Battle Company at COP Sangsar, Combat Company at COP Nalgham, and Dawg/Dog Company at COP Zarif Khel.
 Soldiers from the battalion conducted a series of successful "Steel Lion" operations, fighting south to the Arghandab River to isolate the Taliban insurgents from the population, secure the area through the construction of numerous strongpoints manned by US and Afghan security forces, and bring relative stability to the area.
 Additionally, Soldiers from the battalion worked shoulder to shoulder with the Afghan National Army, Afghan National Police, Afghan National Civil Order Police, and stood up several new elements of Afghan Local Police, before redeploying to Fort Drum in March 2012.
 During this deployment the battalion suffered fourteen Soldiers killed-in-action (KIA), half of the brigade's total KIA casualties.

 The battalion again deployed to Afghanistan as part of 3rd Brigade, 10th Mountain Division in support of Operation Enduring Freedom in the fall of 2013.

 After the deactivation of 3rd Brigade, 10th Mountain Division and its reflagging at Fort Polk, Louisiana in 2014, the 1st Battalion, 32nd Infantry Regiment was again reassigned back to 1st Brigade, 10th Mountain Division.